Axway/agent-sdk/docs/discovery/subscriptions.md

 ## Creating Subscription Schemas

 The Amplify Agent SDK provides a mechanism to set up subscription schemas based on configuration parameters set up by discovery agent for the target API gateway.
-The agent can set up subscription schemas which registers a resources of type SubscriptionDefinition an Amplify Central.
-When the agent discovers an API and publishes it to Amplify Central, the resource created references one of the SubscriptionDefinition resources to associate with the published API.
+The agent can set up subscription schemas which register resources of type ConsumerSubscriptionDefinition an Amplify Central.
+When the agent discovers an API and publishes it to Amplify Central, the created resource references one of the ConsumerSubscriptionDefinition resources and associates it with the published API.
 This could be a schema per API on the target gateway or based on the authentication type of API.

 The agent implementation can use the *SubscriptionSchemaBuilder* and *SubscriptionPropertyBuilder* interfaces to create a subscription schema with all properties needed and by calling the *Register()* method on *SubscriptionSchemaBuilder* the SDK creates the SubscriptionDefinition.
 The subscription schema definition can then later be used while publishing the API to associate the subscription schema with the published API server resource.